bitflipser/miniOptiboot/README.md

 128 word version of Optiboot for ATmega88/168

-rewrite in assembler to make it fit
+rewrite in assembler to make it fit - read HowTo

 based on Optiboot (https://github.com/Optiboot/optiboot)